Battle of Saldanha Bay (1781): Background

-Johnstone had been directed to capture the Dutch settlement at the Cape of Good Hope.
-However, France had learned of his mission, and the French admiral Bailli de Suffren frustrated the mission.
-Suffren was en route to the Indian Ocean, but the French marine ministry had warned him so he sought to reach the Cape before Johnstone.
+British Commodore George Johnstone was given secret orders to capture the Dutch Cape Colony.
+However, the French learned of his mission, and Admiral Pierre André de Suffren was sent to frustrate it.
+Suffren was en route to the Indian Ocean, but the French government had warned him so he sought to reach the Cape before Johnstone.
 After an indecisive chance encounter (Battle of Porto Praya), between the two fleets in the Cape Verde Islands on 16 April 1781, Suffren sailed for the Cape while Johnstone remained at Porto Praya for repairs.
 As a result, Johnstone found the Dutch settlement well defended when he arrived there in July and decided against an attack.

 The Dutch governor Joachim van Plettenberg had, as a precaution, directed the westbound merchant fleet, laden with goods, to anchor in Saldanha Bay and wait for French escort but where they would be concealed from the British fleet.
 They were under orders to ground and burn their ships if the British were to appear; however they were not vigilant in their watches.

 One of Johnstone's frigates, flying French colours, intercepted a Dutch merchantmen that had left the bay several days earlier, heading east.
-The Dutch vessel was the Held Woltemade, Vrolyk, master, which had sailed from Saldanha Bay on 28 June carrying stores and £40,000 in bullion to Ceylon.
+The Dutch vessel was theHeld Woltemade, which had sailed from Saldanha Bay on 28 June carrying stores and £40,000 in bullion to Ceylon.
 She struck to HMS Active on 1 July.
-From Held Woltemade Johnstone learned of the whereabouts of the Dutch fleet.
+From Held Woltemade Johnstone learned of the whereabouts of the Dutch merchantmen.

 Battle

-Bearing off Saldanha Bay Johnstone sighted the Dutch fleet, and entered the bay flying French colors.
+Bearing off Saldanha Bay Johnstone sighted the Dutch merchant ships, and entered the bay flying French colors.
 He then raised the British ensign and opened fire, totally surprising the Dutch.
 The Dutch could not escape and decided to destroy their ships rather than let them fall into British hands.
 The Dutch cut their cables, loosed their top sails, and drove the vessels on shore.
 Once this was done they attempted to torch the ships, and the British, now in their boats, attempted to extinguish the fires.
 The British were successful, taking as prizes Dankbaerheid, Paerl, Honcoop, and Hoogcarspel.
 Middelburg, however, burnt furiously and was left alone.
 She blew up after very nearly colliding with two of the prizes.

 Rattlesnake surprised and captured a hooker (a type of coastal craft), laden with the sails of the captured ships and hidden away behind Schapin (Schaapen) Island.
 The Dutch had put the sails on board and hidden the hooker to make seizing the Indiamen more difficult.
 By the end of the day the British had captured another two hookers, which Johnstone could not easily remove.
 In order not to leave any marks of "barbarity towards a settlement where our wants had so often been relieved", he gave them back to the Dutch.